slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 netlify dev
 ```

-This will spin up the project connected with netlify including your functions and API keys.
+This will spin up the project connected with Netlify including your functions and API keys.